substrate-asia/hackathon-2021-spring/teams/Parallel/docs/project.md

 - [x] Borrowers can use assets as collateral to borrow
 - [x] Off chain worker price feed
 - [x] Auto luquadition by off chain worker
-- [] Staking DOT to earn double interests from both staking and lending (In progess)
+- [ ] Staking DOT to earn double interests from both staking and lending (In progess)

 ### Challenge and Solution
+---
+- We noticed many DOT and KSM would be staked as validators/nominators.
+Token holders may want to utilize their staked tokens.

+  User can stake DOT through Parallel finance and get back xDOT.
+User can lend out xDOT to earn additional interest or use xDOT as collateral to borrow other assets.
+We will explore more use case in the future.
+- We couldn't find a matured oracle solution during the development.

+  We implement price feed using off chain worker.
+We will use multple sources and time-weighted average price in the future development.

 ### References